 Accounting and Consultancy Services.
-Previously employed as Audit Manager of Aklan Electric Cooperative and Compliance Head of Maxicare Healthcare Corporation.
+He was previously employed as Audit Manager of Aklan Electric Cooperative and Compliance Head of Maxicare Healthcare Corporation.

 DR. MAY URBANOZO-IGNACIO is the Data Protection Officer of the Company.
 She is also the Chief of Clinics of Dr. Rafael S. Tumbokon Memorial Hospital.
 She obtained her Doctor of Medicine and BS Biology degree from Iloilo Doctors College of Medicine and University of the Philippines in the Visayas, respectively .
 She had her Masters in Management Major in Hospital Administration from the Philippine Christian University .
-She is a Certified Data Protection Officer by the UP Open University
+She is a Certified Data Protection Officer by the UP Open University.

 MAYLENE B. VILLANUEVA is the Corporate Secretary and Compliance Officer of the Company.
-She also serves as the Compliance Officer of Asia Pacific Medical Center -Aklan, Inc. She is the President of TIPP Digital Solutions, Inc. and a Managing Partner in Villanueva and Trasporto and Partners, a partnership engaged in the general practice of law.
-She is also the Acting President while concurrently serving as Vice President for Legal Affairs and Human Resource of Phil Pharmawealth Inc. and serves as Corporate Secretary of Quiklab Diagnostics, Inc., Aesthetica Manila Inc. and Smartlab Diagnostics Inc. She is also a current member of the Board of Trustees of the Iloilo State College of Fisheries (ISCOF) representing the Private Sector.
+She also serves as the Compliance Officer of Asia Pacific Medical Center - Aklan, Inc. She is the President of TIPP Digital Solutions, Inc. and a Managing Partner in Villanueva, Balio and Ariston Law Offices, a partnership engaged in the general practice of law.
+She is also the Vice President for Legal Affairs and Human Resource of Phil Pharmawealth Inc. and had been its Acting President from September 2021 to April 2022 and serves as Corporate Secretary of Quicklab Diagnostics, Inc., Aesthetica Manila Inc. and Smartlab Diagnostics Inc. She is also a current member of the Board of Regents of the Iloilo State University of Fisheries, Science and Technology (ISUFST) representing the Private Sector.

 She is a Certified Compliance Officer by the Center for Global Best Practices, a Certified Data Protection Officer by the UP Open University and a Certified Level 2 Public Procurement Specialist by the GPPB -UP National Engineering Center program partnership.
-She was an active member of the Junior Chamber International Philippines and served the National Organization in various capacities such as being an Area Vice President for Area 4-Visayas in 2020, General Legal Counsel in 2019 and Regional Vice President for Western Visayas in 2016 after she served the local organization JCI Barotac Nuevo Tamasak as its (Revival) Chapter President for two years.
-She obtained her degrees in Law and Broadcast Communication from the University of San Agustin and the University Philippines in the Visayas respectively
+She was an active member of the Junior Chamber International Philippines and served the National Organization in various capacities such as being an Area Vice President for Area 4-Visayas in 2020, General Legal Counsel in 2019 and Regional Vice President for Western Visayas in 2016 after she served the local organization JCI Barotac Nuevo Tamasak as its (Revival) Chapter President in 2013 and 2014.
+She was conferred a JCI Senatorship by the Junior Chamber International on 6 May 2022.
+She is also an Associate Member of the Institute of Corporate Directors.
+She obtained her degrees in Law and Broadcast Communication from the University of San Agustin and the University Philippines in the Visayas respectively.